gliepins/Support-Chat-with-Telegram/documents/WHITEPAPER.md

 - States tracked: OPEN_UNCLAIMED, OPEN_ASSIGNED, AWAITING_CUSTOMER, CLOSED, BLOCKED.
   - Waiting note while unclaimed: after any customer message while the conversation is unclaimed, emit `waiting_for_agent` via the centralized system messaging service according to the template flags (WS banner and/or persisted OUTBOUND).
 Rate‑limited per template.
   - Reopen UX: if a customer writes into a closed chat, immediately reopen to OPEN_UNCLAIMED and send “Welcome back — we have reopened your chat and an agent will join shortly.”
-  - Close UX: on close (via `/close` or inline Close), persist the agent’s configured closing message first to the customer transcript and broadcast a `conversation_closed` event to update the widget instantly; then post the same message into the Telegram topic and close it.
+  - Close UX: on close (via `/close` or inline Close), emit system message key `closing_message` via the centralized pipeline (Persist to transcript, optional Telegram per flags), then broadcast `conversation_closed` and close the topic.
+Text comes from `MessageTemplateLocale('closing_message', locale)` with standard fallback.
-  - Closing message language uses `conversation.locale` and per‑agent localized messages with fallback.

 ## 5. Nickname and Agent‑Only Notes